-Ensure Transparent and Science-Based Sanitary and Phytosanitary (SPS) Measures: It is critical that the respective sanitary and phytosanitary (SPS) measures of each country "Party" are transparent and based on scientific principles.
-The Sanitary and Phytosanitary Measures chapter of the U.S.-Mexico-Canada trade agreement provides excellent standards for science-based, predictable, and transparent SPS measures that we would support including in future agreements.
+Ensure Transparent and Science-Based Sanitary and Phytosanitary (SPS) Measures: It is critical that the respective sanitary and phytosanitary (SPS) measures of each country ("Party") are transparent and based on scientific principles.
+The SPS chapter of the U.S.-Mexico-Canada trade agreement provides excellent standards for science-based, predictable, and transparent measures that are important for inclusion in future agreements.